Team Tryouts Information

 - (3Ls must try out for a trial team even if they were on one or more trial teams last year.)

-Students can register for tryouts by completing an online registration form.
-Registration for trial team tryouts will close on August 25th at noon.
+Registration for trial team tryouts closed on August 25, 2019 at noon.

 The Law Center plans to field teams to the following trial advocacy competitions in 2019-2020: